Nicoletta Braschi: Life and career

 Born in Cesena, Braschi studied in Rome's Academy of Dramatic Arts where she first met Benigni in 1980.
-Her first film was with Benigni in 1983, the comedy Tu Mi Turbi (You Upset Me).
+Her first film was with Benigni in 1983, the comedy Tu mi turbi (You Upset Me).
 She later appeared in two Jim Jarmusch films, Down by Law and Mystery Train.

-Braschi's two most successful collaborations with her husband were Johnny Stecchino (1992) and La Vita è Bella (Life is Beautiful) (1997).
+Braschi's two most successful collaborations with her husband were Johnny Stecchino (1991) and La vita è bella (Life is Beautiful) (1997).
 The first, an Italian comedy that cast the actress as the girlfriend of a mobster (Benigni), was a huge hit in Italy, while the second, in which Braschi played the wife of an Italian Jew (Benigni) imprisoned in a concentration camp, was a widely praised success that launched both Braschi and her husband into the international spotlight.
 She was nominated for a Screen Actors Guild award as a cast member of that film.

 In 1997, Braschi starred in Ovosodo as a depressed teacher encouraging a student to work and study harder.
 The film won her a David di Donatello award (Italy's equivalent of the Oscars) and much praise from critics and the public.

 In 2002, she was a member of the jury at the 52nd Berlin Film Festival.

-In 2005, she starred in and produced The Tiger and the Snow (La tigre e la neve) a love story set during the initial stage of the Iraq War.
+In 2005, she starred in and produced The Tiger and the Snow (La tigre e la neve), a love story set during the initial stages of the Iraq War.
 This was her last film appearance until the 2018 film Happy as Lazzaro.

-In 2010, she toured the Italian theatres starring in Tradimenti, based on Harold Pinter's play Betrayal.
+In 2010, she toured Italian theatres, starring in Tradimenti, based on Harold Pinter's play Betrayal.

 In 2013, she was a member of the Cinéfondation and short films jury at the 66th Cannes Film Festival.